womenbuildweb3/30daysofweb3.xyz/curriculum/en/3-writing-your-smart-contract/7-resources.md

 - **mkdir**: `mkdir` command stands for _"make directory"_ and is used to create or make new directories.

 - **Node.js**: a runtime environment that executes JavaScript outside the browser, enabling developers to build full-stack JavaScript apps.
-[Install Node.js](https://nodejs.org/en/download/).
+Installer [downloads](https://nodejs.org/en/download/) for Node JS.
 [YouTube tutorial](https://youtu.be/AuCuHvgOeBY) for Windows 10 installation.

-- **Node Package Manager (npm)**: [`npm`](https://nodesource.com/blog/an-absolute-beginners-guide-to-using-npm/) is the package manager for the Node JavaScript platform.
+- **Node Package Manager (npm)**: [npm](https://nodesource.com/blog/an-absolute-beginners-guide-to-using-npm/) is the package manager for the Node JavaScript platform.
 It puts modules in place so that node can find them, and manages dependency conflicts intelligently.

-- **Node Version Manager (nvm)**: [`nvm`](https://github.com/nvm-sh/nvm#installing-and-updating) is a tool that allows you to download and install Node.js.
+- **Node Version Manager (nvm)**: [nvm](https://github.com/nvm-sh/nvm#installing-and-updating) is a tool that allows you to download and install Node.js.

 ## Resources